silshack/inls161fall2016/_posts/2016-09-19-websites-and-markup.md

 ### Clone and make a new repo for your site

-Once you have chosen a Jekyll theme for your site, **Clone** it, make a new repository for it that you own, **Push** to that repository (following the instructions that pop up when you make a new repo), make appropriate changes to turn it into our own, and then you can get to work on customizing the look and feel of the site.
+Once you have chosen a Jekyll theme for your site, **Clone** it.

+Later, together, we will make a new repository for it that you own, **Push** to that repository (following the instructions that pop up when you make a new repo), make appropriate changes to turn it into our own, and then you can get to work on customizing the look and feel of the site.

 When we make changes to Jekyll's configuration, we are ostensibly telling it where to find different necessary files for rendering the site, like our CSS file.